Monterey Bay: Geology

 The Monterey Canyon, one of the largest underwater canyons in the world, begins off the coast of Moss Landing, in the center of Monterey Bay.
 It is 249 mi long, although its shape changes regularly because of currents and sediment being left in the area.
 The canyon is much like that of a continental slope; the biology of the canyon changes significantly in different parts of the canyon.

 Flora and fauna

 Monterey Bay is home to many species of marine mammals, including sea otters, harbor seals, and bottlenose dolphins; as well as being on the migratory path of gray and humpback whales and a breeding site for elephant seals.
-Killer whales are also found along the coast, especially when gray whales migrate, as they hunt the whales during their migration north.
+Killer whales are typically found along the coast, especially when gray whales migrate, as they hunt the whales during their migration north.
 Many species of fish, sharks, mollusks such as abalone and squid, birds, and sea turtles also live in the bay.
 Several varieties of kelp grow in the bay, some becoming as tall as trees, forming what is known as a kelp forest.